John Ippolito (Sabbatical Jul 2017 - Jun 2018)

 - Ippolito, J. (2010).
 Ethics and teacher practices in linguistic minority classrooms.
 Pedagogies: An International Journal , 5 (2), 10. doi:10.1080/15544801003611177.

-- Gill, M., Ippolito, J. (2015, May).
-Literacy online: Testing the limits of a virtual Community of practic.
-Presented at: Canadian Society for the Study of Education
+- Ippolito, J. (2016, May).
+A psychology of relationships online: Implications for adult mediators of elementary public education.
+Presented at: Canadian Society for the Study of Education, Calgary, AB

-- Ippolito, J., Wolkoff, J., Durrani, F. (2015, May).
-Bringing minority families into dialogue with their children’s school in the York Region District School Boar.
-Presented at: Ministry of Education/Faculties of Education Forum
+- Ippolito, J., Wolkoff, J., & Lucic, M. (2016, May).
+Building institutional capacity through collaborative dialogue among minority families and their children’s school in the York Region District School Board.
+Presented at: Ministry of Education/Faculties of Education Forum, Toronto, ON

 - Ippolito, J., Gill, M. (2015, March).
 Pedagogical and psychological challenges in connecting linguistically, culturally and racially marginalized families and their children’s educators online.
 Presented at: Joint meeting of the American Association for Applied Linguistics (AAAL) and the Canadian Association of Applied Linguistics (CAAL)